spel-uchile/Star_Tracker/README.md

 2.- Download the code for V2.0 and run it on your Raspberry.

 ## Any questions?

-Contact: Samuel Gutiérrez Russell
+Contact: Samuel Gutiérrez Russell<br />
-PhD student at Universidad de Chile, Santiago, Chile.
+PhD student at Universidad de Chile, Santiago, Chile.<br />

 Email:   samuel.gutierrez@ug.uchile.cl